 - Term life insurance.
 This policy is available in 10-, 15-, 20-, 25- or 30-year terms and in coverage amounts between $100,000 to $500,000.
 It comes with a conversion feature, which means you can upgrade to a permanent policy before a specific deadline.

 - Whole life insurance.
-SBLI’s whole life policy offers lifelong coverage and builds cash value over time at a fixed rate.
+The insurer’s whole life policy offers lifelong coverage and builds cash value over time at a fixed rate.
 The insurer offers a range of payment structures to suit policyholders’ budgets.
-You can pay level premiums for the life of the policy, or choose to pay your policy upfront or over the course of 10, 15 or 20 years.
+You can pay level premiums for the life of the SBLI whole life insurance policy, or choose to pay your policy upfront or over the course of 10, 15 or 20 years.

 - Final expense insurance.
 This type of whole life policy is available for applicants between 50 and 80 years old, and never expires.
 It provides a lump-sum payment of up to $35,000 to your beneficiaries that can be used for funeral services, credit card debt, medical bills or any way your beneficiary chooses.